-Sustainable intensification of legume-based livestock systems
+Sustainable intensification of livestock systems with leguminous plants

 The technological solution

-The direct beneficiaries are 2.532 people, including farmers, technicians, researchers and students of the eight participating countries (Argentina 361, Brazil 163, Chile 333, Ecuador 336, Nicaragua 120, Paraguay 85, Dominican Republic 98 and Uruguay 1036.
+The direct beneficiaries are 2,532 people, including farmers, technicians, researchers, and students of the eight participating countries (Argentina 361, Brazil 163, Chile 333, Ecuador 336, Nicaragua 120, Paraguay 85, Dominican Republic 98, and Uruguay 1036.

 Sustainable Development Goals

 - Instituto Dominicano de Investigaciones Agropecuarias y Forestales (IDIAF) - República Dominicana

 - Instituto de Investigaciones Agropecuarias (INIA) - Chile